 Silent Hollywood filmmakers from James Cruze to Tom Mix returned the favor, increasingly using Utah’s scenic backdrops in the 1920s to shoot their westerns on location.
 Throughout the classic Hollywood studio era, Utah’s rich landscape was repeatedly showcased in some of the world’s most iconic films, from The Searchers to Butch Cassidy and the Sundance Kid.
 Today, Utah continues to capture the imagination of Hollywood filmmakers while providing a home for a sizeable independent filmmaking industry and burgeoning film culture.

-To celebrate Utah’s role in film history over the past 125 years, this year I will be examing the state’s relationship to film by writing brief histories of the era and reviewing several films depicting Utahns, set or filmed in Utah, or featuring Utahn actors and filmmakers.
-Not only will these articles and reviews explore Utah history but they will provide a unique lens to examine classic filmmaking in Hollywood.
-Check back here throughout the year for reviews and articles:
+To celebrate Utah’s role in film history over the past 125 years, I’ve been writing about the state’s relationship to film through brief histories of the era and reviewing several films depicting Utahns, set or filmed in Utah, or featuring Utahn actors and filmmakers.
+Not only do these articles and reviews explore Utah history but they also provide a unique lens to examine classic filmmaking in Hollywood.
+Check back here every couple months as I add more and more reviews and articles:

 Part One: The Mormon Exploitation Film (Beginnings-1922)